Recoskie/JDasm/docs/Machine.md

 <br />

-People have fun with ARM in iPhone.
+ARM is simple and people have fun with ARM in iPhone.
 Creating emulators that recompiled code into ARM instruction codes for iPhone.
 It's not hard to do as the machine code is not a big secret.

 <br />